All About Handling Aphids

 by Sandy Swegel

-Aphids are an irritating pest.
+Aphids are irritating pests.
 They are very prolific and can have twenty generations in a season.
-And it could take a long time to rinse off every aphid off a leaf of kale, so what’s a gardener to do if they are not ready to become an insectivore?
+And it could take a long time to rinse each one off a leaf of kale, so what’s a gardener to do if they are not ready to become an insectivore?

 You Can Prevent Aphids

 Our gardener probably got aphids for a couple of reasons: